 For hard-pressed families, price is important, but parents and schools understand the benefits of a proper uniform with a badge.
 Learning, behaviour and wellbeing should not be compromised by sourcing uniform solely on the basis of price.
-Children spend on average ten hours a day in uniform so comfort and durability are vital.
+Children spend on average ten hours a day, and one hundred and ninety five days per year in uniform so comfort and durability are vital.
 Responsible specialist suppliers should provide sensible advice and quality products at competitive prices with a mix of school specific uniform items and generic garments to create a smart look at an acceptable price.